counsyl/capone/README.md

 `(ledger, related_object)` tuple.

-You should never have to manually create or edit a `LedgerBalance`: doing so, as well as keeping them up-to-date, is handled by `ledger` internals.
+You should never have to manually create or edit a `LedgerBalance`: doing so, as well as keeping them up-to-date, is handled by `capone` internals.
 For the same reasons, deleting them is not necessary or a good idea.

-The purpose of `LedgerBalance` can best be demonstrated by considering the deceptively simple query, "how many Orders (a non-`ledger` model we presumably created in the app where we include `ledger` as a library) have an Accounts Receivable balance greater than zero?"
-One would have to calculate the ledger balance over literally the product of all ledgers and all non-`ledger` objects in the database, and then filter them for all those with balances above zero, to answer this question, which is obviously too expensive.
+The purpose of `LedgerBalance` can best be demonstrated by considering the deceptively simple query, "how many Orders (a non-`capone` model we presumably created in the app where we include `capone` as a library) have an Accounts Receivable balance greater than zero?"
+One would have to calculate the ledger balance over literally the product of all ledgers and all non-`capone` objects in the database, and then filter them for all those with balances above zero, to answer this question, which is obviously too expensive.
 By keeping track of the per-`Ledger` balance for each object used as evidence in a `Transaction`,